uwblueprint/starter-code-v2/docs/user-auth/typescript-auth-service.md

 Token object containing new access and refresh tokens

-Defined in: authService.ts:27

 ___

 ### resetPassword

 ▸ **resetPassword**(`email`: *string*): *Promise*<void\>

-Generate a password reset link for the user with the given email and send the link to that that email address
+Generate a password reset link for the user with the given email and send the link to that email address

 **`throws`** Error if unable to generate link or send email